saranshbansal/learn-aws/NOTES_DEVTOOLS.md

 - **On Premises** - In-place
 - **Lambda** - Blue/Green
 - **ECS** - Blue/Green

+You can configure CodeDeploy to auto-update on boot by setting the `AUTOUPDATE` variable to true.

 The application specification file (`AppSpec.yml` file) is a YAML-formatted, or JSON-formatted file used by CodeDeploy to manage a deployment.
 Example: